josephanimate2021/GoAnimate-Legacy-Redesigned-Beta-1.0-1/README.md

 ```
 **When done, go to your web browser and navigate to `localhost`.**
 # Alternate Startup Method
-In GA Legacy Redesigned, there is a file called faststart.bat, and with this file, you can start GA Legacy Redesigned faster, and easier, without opening up command prompt and typing all of this in command prompt.
+In GA 2016, there is a file called faststart.bat, and with this file, you can start GA 2016 faster, and easier, without opening up command prompt and typing all of this in command prompt.